-

 Day #9: Address Poverty and Othering of Those Living in Poverty

-01 Learn Addressing poverty is another point of great leverage around which to mobilize allies and accomplices, as Rev. Dr. Martin Luther King, Jr. and the Southern Christian Leadership Conference exemplified in starting the Poor People’s Campaign nearly 60 years ago.
-Poverty is in turns exhausting, infuriating,
+01 Learn Addressing poverty is another focal point around which to mobilize allies, as Rev. Dr. Martin Luther King, Jr. and the Southern Christian Leadership Conference exemplified in starting the Poor People’s Campaign nearly 60 years ago.
+Poverty is in turns exhausting, infuriating, and demeaning.
+Surviving it

 -

-01 Learn The systemic racism in our food system and society more broadly and specifically targets Black, Indigenous, and People of Color (BIPOC) and limits and/or denies them access to meeting their core human needs for wellbeing and belonging, such as healthy food and water, shelter/protection from
+01 Learn The systemic racism in our food system and society specifically targets Black, Indigenous, and other People of Color (BIPOC) and limits and/or denies them access to meeting their core needs for wellbeing and belonging, such as healthy food and water, shelter/protection, healing/healthcare, and education Although

 -